 It is vitally important that students submit all required forms to the Office of Financial Aid in a timely manner.
 Students are also reminded to carefully read and complete all financial aid forms correctly.
 Failure to do so will cause delays in processing and may result in the loss of financial assistance.

 Transfer students are encouraged to simultaneously submit all required financial aid information and forms with their admission application so that applications for financial aid can be reviewed immediately after admission.
 Please see instructions for new students.

 Visiting students are not eligible for federal financial aid through Delaware Law.
 To arrange for financial assistance, visiting students should contact the Office of Financial Aid at their home institution.
-Delaware Law’s Office of Financial Aid is happy to complete a consortium agreement with the student’s home institution.
+Delaware Law’s Financial Aid Office is happy to complete a consortium agreement with the student’s home institution.

-Delaware Law students visiting another institution may elect to have their financial aid processed by Delaware Law's Office of Financial Aid by having the school they will attend complete a Delaware Law Consortium Agreement, available here as a download or available at the Office of Financial Aid.
+Delaware Law students visiting another institution may elect to have their financial aid processed by Delaware Law's Financial Aid Office by having the school they will attend complete a Delaware Law Consortium Agreement, available here as a download or available at the Office of Financial Aid.
 Students should review the Delaware Law Consortium Policy.
 Financial aid will only be processed for students who have been approved as visitors by the Office of Student Academic Affairs.
-Delaware Law's Office of Financial Aid will process both federal and private financial aid for all eligible students.
+Delaware Law's Financial Aid Office will process both federal and private financial aid for all eligible students.